Characters: A View to a Kill

 - Janitor Impersonation Infiltration: He disguises himself as Bond's chauffeur.

 - Too Dumb to Live: He knows that Max and May Day are suspicious to him and Bond.
-May Day was near him at the gate before she disappears when he looks away for a few seconds.
+May Day was near him at the gate before disappearing when he looks away for a few seconds.
 Why didn't he inspect his car?

 Played by: Jean RougerieA French private detective who meets Bond in a restaurant atop the Eiffel Tower to give him some secret informations about Zorin.